 What you should know

-Arthroscopic acromioplasty is surgery to smooth out a part of your scapula called the acromion.
-Caregivers will insert a small, bendable tube with a camera on the end to see inside your shoulder.
+Arthroscopic acromioplasty is a procedure used to smooth out a part of your scapula (shoulder blade) called the acromion.
+Caregivers will insert a scope to see inside your shoulder.
+A scope is a small, bendable tube with a camera on the end.

 - Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.